 8. The TOLSBY picture frame is a versatile addition to your home.
 We use them to display art cards throughout the home, but if you search Pinterest you’ll find lots of other creative uses for the TOLSBY as well.
 My older daughter, in particular, loves that she is able to independently switch the pictures out by herself.

 9. For only $3.99, the SIGNE rug is a perfectly functional work mat for Montessori at home.
 If you’re making a trip to IKEA, be sure to check for the plain one that’s a neutral cream color.
 It’s perfect!
 I found ours right by the SIGNE rugs, but I forgot to record the name and it’s not currently available online.
+UPDATE: The plain rug is called SORTSO and is now available online!

 10. Caring for living things is integral in a Montessori environment.
 Displaying just one or two houseplants in your child’s space provides numerous benefits, and these MUSKOT planters are well constructed, provide a neutral backdrop that allows the plant itself to shine, and are extremely affordable.
 We simply fill the bottom with small rocks and then add soil and a small plant.